MohamedElashri/nrepo/README.md

 ## Try it

-I host an instance of `nrepo` at [nrepo](https://melashri.com/nrepo).
-It is hosted on Github Pages and is being built from the main  branch of this repository.
+I host an instance of `nrepo` at [https://melashri.net/nrepo](https://melashri.net/nrepo/).
+It is hosted on GitHub Pages and is being built from the main  branch of this repository.

 ## Usage